 11 Tweaks to Fine-Tune Your Remote Work Routine

-The internet does not need another remote tips round up.
-Those of us who have been thrust into full-time remote work are well aware that we need to schedule breaks, practice good Slack and Zoom etiquette, and take measures to separate work life from home life.
+The internet does not need another remote tips round-up.
+Those of us who have been thrust into full-time remote work are well aware we need to schedule breaks to avoid burnout, practice good Slack and Zoom etiquette, and take measures to separate work life from home life when working from home.
 Thank you.
 Yes.
 We’re good.

 This isn’t another article like that; we promise.
-We assume that you have your remote work setup by now, and a good understanding of what the pros and cons of remote work are — but also that maybe there are a few tweaks you could make to improve your remote work routine.
+We assume you have your remote work setup by now, and a good understanding of what the perks and pitfalls of remote work are — but also that maybe there are a few tweaks you could make to improve your remote work routine.

 11 easy ways to streamline your remote work routine